 Li-Lan Cheng has served as our acting chief financial officer since June 2017.
 Mr. Cheng also served as our executive director from March 2014 to March 2017.
-Mr. Cheng currently serves as the chief operating officer of E-House, a position he has held since April 2012.
+Mr. Cheng has been an executive director of E-House Enterprise since March 2018.
+Mr. Cheng currently serves as the chief operating officer of E-House, an affiliate of E-House Enterprise, a position he has held since April 2012.
 He was E-House's chief financial officer from November 2006 to April 2012.
-Mr. Cheng has been an executive director of E-House (China) Enterprise Holdings Limited (SEHK: 2048), an affiliate of E-House, since March 2018.
 Prior to joining E-House, Mr. Cheng served as the chief financial officer of SouFun Holdings Limited, a real estate internet company in China, from 2005 to 2006.
 From 2002 to 2004, Mr. Cheng served as an executive director and the chief financial officer of SOHO China Limited, a real estate developer in Beijing.
 Mr. Cheng was an assistant director and the head of the Asian transportation sector investment banking group of ABN AMRO Asia from 1997 to 2002.
 Mr. Cheng is an independent director of 51job, Inc. (Nasdaq: JOBS), a human resource service provider listed on Nasdaq, an independent director of LAIX Inc. (NYSE: LAIX), an NYSE-listed artificial intelligence company for English language training and an independent director of Yunji Inc. (Nasdaq: YJ), a Nasdaq-listed leading social e-commerce platform in China.
 Mr. Cheng received a bachelor's degree in Economics from Swarthmore College and a Ph.D. degree in Economics from the Massachusetts Institute of Technology.
 Mr. Cheng is a chartered financial analyst (CFA).